 It can also be an expensive affair if you plan to use services of a business naming or branding firm.

 For all you bootstrapping entrepreneurs out there, here are 5 simple and proven methods to create catchy business names.
-With a little practice, you can create a catchy name all by yourself and that too without spending a dime!
+With a little practice, you can create a catchy name all by yourself without spending a dime!

 This is the most commonly used method for creating business names.
 Pick a handful of words related to your business.
 Mesh them together to create attractive word-combos.